DanHerman212/danherman212/README.md

 <br>
 I'm a data scientist based in NYC.
 Completely self taught, been studying for two years. <br>
 <br>
-For this year, I will be working on production grade machine learning projects.
-My goal is to complete a new project every month, starting in February.<br>
+For this year, I will be focused on building projects on Google Cloud Platform and AWS using good MLOPs principals.
+As I complete projects, I will create guides to share resources and best practice.<br>
 <br>
 I welcome opportunities to collaborate, share knowledge and provide mentorship. <br>